amardito/product-catalogue/README.md

 GET /products/images/{imageID} - Get an image by ID.

+POST /review - Create a new review for product

 ## Postman Documentation

 For detailed usage and examples, please refer to the Postman Documentation.